Last Updated on 4 months

 An ordinary penny is an easy and inexpensive approach to measuring tread depth.
 By placing the coin in the tire grooves, you can quickly determine if your tires are approaching the need for replacement.
 To check the tread depth, follow these steps:

-3. Inspect the visibility of Lincoln’s head.
+- Inspect Lincoln’s head visibility.
 If the top of his head is obvious, the tread depth is below the recommended 2/32nds of an inch.

-Remember that the penny test should be performed across multiple tread grooves and locations on each tire to ensure accuracy.
+The penny test should be performed on multiple tread grooves and locations on each tire to ensure accuracy.

 Interpreting Tread Wear Patterns and What They Tell You